jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ## Introduction

-This chapter explains some common causes of vehicle problems and how to correct them.
+This section explains some common causes of vehicle problems and how to correct them.

 Corrective maintenance procedures are performed on the vehicle system when operational tests, failure diagnosis, or other observations have detected a failure in the system that can be repaired by the vehicle operator or technician.

-This chapter contains only those intermediate level maintenance procedures which can be performed by the technician in a workshop or ISO van in the field.
+This section contains only those intermediate level maintenance procedures which can be performed by the technician in a workshop or ISO van in the field.
 Bluefin-approved parts and procedures must be used to repair the pressure vessel.
 Using unapproved parts and procedures will void the vehicle warranty.

 More complex, or depot level corrective maintenance requires specialized equipment and extensive disassembly of vehicle components.
 Depot level maintenance is carried out by Bluefin Robotics, either on site or at Bluefin’s facilities.

 ![Caution](https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Images/icon-caution.jpg)
  **CAUTION: Never unseal the pressure vessels outdoors.**

-**All procedures in the Repair chapter are intermediate level maintenance.
+**All procedures in the Repair section are intermediate level maintenance.
 They can be performed in a properly equiped workshop or ISO van.**

 **Use only Bluefin-approved parts and procedures.
 Using unapproved parts and procedures will void the vehicle warranty.**

 ## Roll and CB-CG Separation

-Increase CB-CG separation to reduce roll and pitch instability.
+Increase CB-CG separation to reduce roll and pitch instability. https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Test-1.md#trim-instructions
-<xref>See “Trim Instructions” on page 91.

 ## Brownout

 Do not let the motor run if the propeller does not turn.
-Do not run the propeller for more than 5 minutes in air.
+Do not run the propeller for more than 5 minutes in air. https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Test-1.md#propulsion-motor-special-considerations
-<xref> See “Propulsion Motor Special Considerations” on page 27.

 ## Magnetometer and Accelerometer Calibration